Skip to content

 15 Questions To Help You Network Like A Professional

-With the new year on the horizon, it’s not surprising that that writers are dropping by B2W looking for networking tips … Going to events such as London Screenwriters’ Festival and London Book Fair is bound to be on alot of your new year resolutions lists!
+NEWSFLASH: You Need To Network As we all know, if writers want to create those all-important relationships, we MUST network.
+But how do we network like a pro WITHOUT seeming too try-hard or weird?
 But preparation is good practice when it comes to networking, so thinking ahead about how you’re going to ‘work the room’ in advance can really play dividends.
 This is why I love these questions from Nicole that can really help break the ice.
-Over to you, Nicole … Networking is the cornerstone of any… Read More »15 Questions To Help You Network Like A Professional
+Ready?
+Let’s go!
+Over to you, Nicole … How To Network Like A Pro Networking is the cornerstone of any corporate and entrepreneurial… Read More »15 Questions To Help You Network Like A Professional

 Share this: